 concurrencyInitiator.
 The first is used for measuring different aspects of function invocation (method, languages and memory sizes) and comparing different cloud platforms.
 The second is used for load tests.

-sleeperthat can sleep for a specified interval before retuning.
-This feature is used for warming up multiple functions containers before starting the benchmark itself.
+sleeperthat can sleep for a specified interval before returning.
+This feature is used for warming up multiple function containers before starting the benchmark itself.

 Deploying both initiator and empty on the same FaaS platforms assures that no factors outside of the platform affect invocation latency.